osu-eesc/cms-docs/user-guide/docs/special-roles.md

     - Puts (retired) or (former) next to their titles when they are listed as authors on content, and
     - Removes the contact information from their profile.

+To prevent access to the site, remove the "Content Author" role from the user and remove them from any groups they are part of.
+Do not set the user to "Blocked", this is the equivalent of "unpublishing" a profile and will cause the page to show "Access Denied" to visitors.

 Don’t “delete” users because doing so removes any associations between them and the content they’ve authored and/or uploaded.

 ### Adding Users to Groups